omscsamilcup/LL-Discord-Bridge/README.md

 5.Execute first.bat

-5. Execute run.bat (open the robot, just open this in the future)
+6.Execute run.bat (open the robot, just open this in the future)

 !list (view server online players)